Criminal Mischief Charges in Florida: What You Need to Know

 Criminal mischief — sometimes also referred to simply as ‘vandalism’ — is defined as the willful and malicious destruction of personal property or another person’s belongings.
 Depending on the extent of the damage, it can be charged as either a felony offense or misdemeanor offense in Florida.

-Here, our Miami criminal lawyers provide an overview of criminal mischief charges in Florida.
+Here, our Miami defense lawyers provide an overview of criminal mischief charges in Florida.
 We explain what prosecutors need to prove a criminal mischief offense, the penalties for a conviction, and the steps you can take to defend these charges.

 Florida Law: Criminal Mischief